A Kindergarten age child typcially:

 - Can write his or her own name.

-As a first grader, your child:
+As a 1st grader, your child typically:

 - Reads aloud slowly and deliberately (about 30 words per minute).